jgoldsmith27/GliaGrid/outline.md

 ### 1. Data Input & Management
     *   Supports CSV and H5AD file formats.
     *   Intuitive interface for uploading:
-        *   **Spatial Data:** Requires columns for Gene ID, X coordinate, Y coordinate.
-Layer column is optional.
+        *   **Spatial Data:** Requires columns for Gene ID, X coordinate, Y coordinate, and Layer.
 Allows multiple file uploads for comparison.
         *   **Interaction Data:** Requires columns for Ligand, Receptor.
 (Note: Complex receptors should use underscore separation, e.g., `ReceptorA_ReceptorB`).
         *   **Module Data:** Requires columns for Gene ID, Module ID.
     *   **Column Mapping:** User-friendly interface to map columns from uploaded files to the required data fields (Gene, X, Y, Layer, Ligand, Receptor, Module).
-No need for pre-formatting file headers.
+All mappings are required.
     *   **Data Preview:** Display headers and the first 5 rows of uploaded files for verification.
     *   Ability to revisit and modify data inputs.

 ### 2. Analysis Pipeline
     *   Adapts logic from the reference `layer_analysis` scripts.
-    *   **Analysis Scope:** Performs calculations for **both the entire tissue and layer-by-layer** (if layer data is provided).
+    *   **Analysis Scope:** Performs calculations for **both the entire tissue and layer-by-layer**.
 Results for both scopes will be clearly presented and accessible in the UI.
     *   **Processing Stages:**
         *   **Stage 1 (Initial):** Calculates counts of unique ligands and receptors present in the spatial data (whole tissue and per layer).
         *   **Stage 2 (Concurrent):** Once Stage 1 is complete, Pathway Dominance and Module Context analyses can run concurrently.